dennislee928/dennis-s-note-vault/ietls sprint/Intro paragraphs.md

 Many companies now allow employees to work remotely.
 **Discuss the advantages and disadvantages of this development.**

 It has long been debated whether remote working brings more benefits or causes more problems.
+Although the positive outcomes of remote working are often highlighted, the

 ---